 If you wear something that you're not comfortable in, it'll show.
 And not only in your body language but the whole experience might be clouded by how uneasy you feel.

-In my experience, you cannot go wrong in a long flowy dress.
+Often times clients will come in a long flowy dress.
+I think this is the best all around option.
 They can be so fun and we can add movement to your shots that also makes for some hella magical shots.

 If you are planning to wear more than one outfit, I would recommend bringing a fun and casual outfit as your second set.
 For example, if your first outfit is a nice dress with heels, then your second can be your favorite pair of ripped jeans, a tank and a button down blouse.
 Or if you’re wearing slacks, a nice button down and jacket, then your second outfit can be a cotton tee and some Bermuda shorts.
 If we're shooting at a beach then a bathing suit is always a fun option as I'll most likely get you in the water!
 Almost always, I would recommend coming in your "dressy" outfit first and then we'll change into the fun outfit last.